carewebframework/carewebframework-core/README.md

 extracted from the JDK download.

 ### Check out sources

 `git clone https://github.com/carewebframework/carewebframework-core.git`

+Note: Problem checking out?
+Windows has a file path length limit of 260 characters.
+If you run into errors suggesting that a file cannot be created, try cloning from a shorter root path (i.e. C:\workspace).

 ### Install all CareWeb Framework jars into your local Maven repository/cache
 Make sure to cd into the carewebframework-core directory and then execute